 My first few weddings I was a second photographer.
 I was there to capture the candid shots, not the main shots.
 I was told anything I could get was a bonus.
 I wasn’t paid, no-one was expecting anything from me, it was a low-pressure job and a great learning experience!

 If you’ve not photographed people or anything like a wedding before, one thing to be wary of with cheaper cameras is focusing.
-Cheap cameras, in this case, are brand news cameras in the £400 to £1000 range.
+Cheap cameras, in this case, are brand new cameras in the £200 to £800 range.

 I had done mostly landscape, on a tripod.
 Focusing was simple, accurate and sharp 99% of the time.
 Life with cheap cameras was a lot easier for landscapes and my system loved low dynamic range scenes like blue hour and golden hour.